This Morning with Richard Not Judy: When Insects Attack

 A parody of the show When Animals Attack!, with a voice-over supposedly by actor Greg Evigan (actually Mark Gatiss).
 The last episode of this segment, in the first series, saw The Lettuce Family attacked by a slug, which Evigan points out is a mollusc and not an insect.
 In the second series this was replaced by When Things Get Knocked Over, Spill, or Fall Out of Cupboards.

 King (or Queen) of the Show

 In each edition, a member of the audience would be crowned "King (or Queen) of the Show", either at random or as a reward for sending in an especially entertaining letter.
 After being crowned, they would be offered various items from a trolley; these items would all be linked by the current theme of the show.
 The crown and trolley would be brought on by the normally mute ("We can't afford to pay you to speak") Trevor and Nathalie (Trevor Lock and Nathalie Brandon) who would sometimes be dressed in outlandish costumes.
-At this point Trevor would invariably be mocked by Stew for having "a small face".

-Richard Herring would use this segment of the show as an opportunity to swear live on Sunday morning TV.
-Each week it would be varied.
-For example, he would chant "There's only one King.
-One King.
-Wan King.
-Wanking!"
-On another week, imitating a trumpet, "Fa fa fa fa, King!
-Fa fa fa fucking!"